Fer-de-Lance (Bothrops asper) Spanish Name: Terciopelo

-In Costa Rica this species is common along the lowlands of both coasts up to 1,300 m in elevation.
-Beyond this country, it can be found on the Pacific coast from some parts of Mexico down to Ecuador; on the Atlantic coast, down to Colombia.
+It can be found on the Pacific coast from some parts of Mexico down to Ecuador; on the Atlantic coast, down to Colombia.

 This snake can grow to a large size as an adult, but has a distinct coloration pattern both as a juvenile and adult.
 Pale yellow or cream-colored bands crisscross the back and sides of the body, making spaces for a dark diamond pattern.
 The luster of these dark triangles is velvety, and the triangles connect slightly on the back which some describe as a butterfly or hourglass pattern.
 The head is large, triangularly shaped, and conspicuously wider than the neck.
 This pit viper has the deep, visible, heat-detecting pit between each eye and nostril.
 The eyes are large and have a vertical pupil.
 The scales along the head and back are keeled.

 This infamous viper’s large size, long fangs, and high venom production and toxicity are paired with an active and edgy disposition, making it one of the most dangerous creatures one can encounter in Latin America.
 It is the most dangerous snake in Central America and causes the most snakebite-related deaths among humans in countries like Costa Rica.
 Venom from this species contains an anticoagulant and causes hemorrhaging.